 What do you hope the future brings?

-We’re hoping to finally make our move in May.
-Hopefully, it won’t be too long until I can see my team face-to-face and settle into a new office and explore an entirely new country.
+Hopefully, it won’t be too long until I can settle into a new office, and explore an entirely new country.
 Also, I hope my partner will be able to move soon.

 It’s so important that we all come together during this time and I just feel incredibly lucking to have such a great opportunity ahead of me.😊